shivk-git/Hackerearth_ML_Challenge/README.md

 # Hackerearth_ML_challenge_will_your_employee_leave_you?
-32 rank out of 5164 participent
+32 rank out of 5164 participent,
-Linear Regression, MySQL Database
+Linear Regression, MySQL Database</br>
 ## Problems:

 ### 1. Predict the employee attrition rate in organizations